lukeredpath/betabuilder/README.md

 If you are not using the automatic deployment task, you will need to upload the contents of the pkg/dist directory to your server.

+To use a namespace other than "beta" for the generated tasks, simply pass in your chosen namespace to BetaBuilder::Tasks.new:

+    BetaBuilder::Tasks.new(:my_custom_namespace) do |config|
+    end

+This lets you set up different sets of BetaBuilder tasks for different configurations in the same Rakefile (e.g. a production and staging build).

 ## Automatic deployment with deployment strategies

 BetaBuilder allows you to deploy your built package using it's extensible deployment strategy system; the gem currently comes with support for simple web-based deployment or uploading to [TestFlightApp.com](http://www.testflightapp.com).
 Eventually, you will be able to write your own custom deployment strategies if neither of these are suitable for your needs.